On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: Example of Hamiltonian

-Now we prove that Hamiltonian (\ref{ex-H}) does not satisfy the condition (\ref{ass-1}).
+Now we prove that Lagrangian \te{(\ref{ex-L})} does not satisfy the condition (\ref{ass-1}).
 The proof of this fact shows how condition (\ref{ass-1}) is violated for large values of gradients.
-By Theorem \ref{stw-hc} it means that the condition (\ref{ass-1}) is stronger than the condition (\ref{ass-llc}).
 It implies that the second implication in (\ref{imp-101}) cannot be reversed.
-In Section \ref{section-rh} we will see that large values of gradients not necessarily violate condition (\ref{ass-1}).
+In Section \ref{section-rh} we will see that large values of gradients not necessarily violate condition (\ref{ass-1}), if $\varphi$ is sufficiently regular.

 \begin{Prop} Lagrangian \te{(\ref{ex-L})} does not satisfy the condition \te{(\ref{ass-1})}. \end{Prop}

 \begin{proof} Let the Lagrangian $L$ be given by the formula (\ref{ex-L}).
 Then for $t>x$, $v\in\,]0,2[$ and $(w_1,w_2,p)\in\noo L(t,x,v)$ we have